dhilon/Health_Data_Aggregator/README.md

    - Maps the abbreviation to the corresponding pytz timezone object
 4. Returns a dictionary in the format: `{"PST": <pytz.timezone object>, "PDT": <pytz.timezone object>, ...}`

 **Key insight**: By checking both winter and summer dates, we ensure that timezones with DST are represented by both their standard and daylight saving abbreviations, preventing `UnknownTimezoneWarning` errors when parsing timestamps.
+I separated this into another function because getting the timezone data has a lot of resource cost and I wanted it to be separate from the dataframe interactions.

 #### `aggregate_sleep_data()`

 **Purpose**: Aggregates sleep and workout data by UTC date, handling multiple timezone formats and cross-day boundary conversions.
+I decided to not have this output any text other than the errors and instead write the resulting object to a new file, days.json, instead, where it is easily viewable.

 **Data Flow**:
 1. **Load Data**: Reads `sleep.json` and `workouts.json` files